vdesabou/kafka-docker-playground/connect-rabbitmq-source/README.md

 ## Details of what the script is doing

-Send message to RabbitMQ in myqueue
+Send message to RabbitMQ in `myqueue`:

 ```bash
 $ docker exec rabbitmq_producer bash -c "python /producer.py myqueue 5"